-Section 809.43(a)(2) provides that the following populations are served subject to the availability of funds, in the following order of priority:
+The following populations, the second priority group, are served subject to the availability of funds, in the following order of priority:

-- 1. Children who need to receive protective services child care as referenced in §809.49 - 2.
-Children of a qualified veteran or qualified spouse as defined in §801.23 - 3.
-Children of a foster youth as defined in §801.23
+- 1. Children who need to receive protective services child care - 2.
+Children of a qualified veteran or qualified spouse

+- 3. Children of a foster youth

-- 4. Children experiencing homelessness as defined in §809.2 and described in §809.52 - 5.
-Children of parents on military deployment as defined in §809.2 whose parents are unable to enroll in military-funded child care assistance programs - 6.
-Children of teen parents as defined in §809.2 - 7.
-Children with disabilities as defined in §809.2
+- 4. Children experiencing homelessness

+- 5. Children of parents on military deployment whose parents are unable to enroll in military-funded child care assistance programs

+- 6. Children of teen parents

+- 7. Children with disabilities